Surya-coder-23/Ansible-playbook/README.md

-This this ansible Project and i`m used to puuty and ppt key and then apache httpd
+This this ansible Project and i`m used to putty and ppt key and then apache httpd